PhilippJo/Metadataschema4DAPHNE/README.md

 ---
 ### Contribute
-Please feel free to contribute to this schemas by pull reqeuests or issues.
-Would be highly appreciated.
+Please feel free to contribute to this schemas by pull reqeuests or [issues](https://github.com/PhilippJo/Metadataschema4DAPHNE-UCP08-/issues).
+This would be highly appreciated.

 ---
-From TaskArea 1 in DAPHNE4NFDI (DAten aus PHotonen und Neutronen Experimenten). (https://www.daphne4nfdi.de/) *Created by plantUML (https://plantuml.com/)*
+Presented by TaskArea 1 DAPHNE4NFDI (DAten aus PHotonen und Neutronen Experimenten). (https://www.daphne4nfdi.de/) *Created by plantUML (https://plantuml.com/)*